Dr. Bridget Callaghan plans to review graduate student applications this cycle (for Fall 2023).

 Because the BABLab conducts research with developing populations, experience with children, adolescents, and/or families in research settings is helpful.
 Since graduate students publish in scientific journals, a certain level of written communication is expected.
 The research that we do is pretty computationally intensive, so experience with coding/data analysis (e.g., with R, Python) is useful.
 The BABLab values contributions that students can make to the lab’s mission.
 This could involve ideas that are generated from personal and other experiences as well as “thinking like a (developmental, equity-oriented) scientist” – i.e., insights that move the lab’s projects forward or stimulate new lines of inquiry.
 In order to make these contributions, it is helpful to possess a working knowledge of scientific methods, the history of related research, common theories in the field, and frameworks for ethical science.
 This knowledge can be acquired through critical reading of relevant papers – e.g., thinking about design choices the researchers made, the theory/rationale they provide for their work, their assumptions, and future directions they (and you!) identify based on the research.

 In the BABLab, we believe that intelligence and aptitude are complex and multifaceted, and that the GRE is a biased and inaccurate measure of both (see this article for an explanation of the flaws of the GRE and how scores are correlated with applicant privilege).
-For this reason, there is no specific cutoff score on the GRE that is necessary for potential graduate student applicants.
-Further, across the entire UCLA psychology department, students applying for the 2021-2022 academic year are not required to submit GRE scores as part of their application.
+We also acknowledge that for some who have had less research experience, strong GRE scores can be one way of demonstrating research promise.
+For this reason, there is no specific cutoff score on the GRE that is necessary for potential graduate student applicants, and GRE scores are optional for admission.
+If you do choose to submit GRE scores they will constitute one part of a wholistic review.
+Across the entire UCLA psychology department, students applying for the 2022-2023 academic year are not required to submit GRE scores as part of their application.

 Choosing a lab to join for graduate school is often a complicated task!
 Since you are applying to an academic program, of course research fit – Do you find the lab’s research exciting and meaningful?
 Could you see yourself thinking about it deeply and frequently for 4-6 years? – is very important.
 Mentor-mentee fit with the principal investigator (PI, or head of the lab, typically a professor) is also very important, as you will probably be working closely with the PI for the duration of your program.
 Your potential fit with a mentor can be assessed through the interactions that you have with them if you are offered an interview, and by asking questions of their other mentees.
 When talking with the PI, can you generate a stimulating discussion together?
 Do you get along?
 PIs also vary in terms of their mentorship style and how much independence they give trainees.
 You can determine this by asking questions of their trainees such as: How would you describe [PI] as a mentor?
 What are [PI]’s expectations?
 Consider what is important to you in a mentor and ask specific questions about that too.
 In addition, the PI’s values are an important influence on the culture of the lab.
 To get a sense of this, ask the PI how their lab functions and how lab meetings work, and ask mentees what the PI’s values are and what sort of culture they promote.